 The UK, did, for a while, have a towing test.
 It was basic but better than nothing, and only applied to new license holders.
-I don’t have any stats on its effectiveness, and anyway I suspect there’s fewer towers per capita in the UK, and they definitely don’t have a lot of extremely heavy caravans.
+I don’t have any stats on its effectiveness, and anyway I suspect there’s fewer towers per capita in the UK, they tow slower and for shorter distances, and they definitely don’t have a lot of extremely heavy caravans.

 So what do you think, towing license yes or no, and if yes, then what?
 If no, then what do we do?

 Government revenue raising – the licence cost should just cover the costs to create and administer the system.

 I don’t need it – then you should have no trouble passing the test without any preparation, and proving your knowledge.
 Yes there are people who truly know a lot, but working out who they are is difficult so everyone needs to take the test.